fransilvion/ESC_RNA_seq/analysis_of_public_data/GSE75748/GSE75748_data_analysis.md

 Here we analyze gene expression data from [this paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1033-x).
 Some analysis steps are made according to [this workflow article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4937821/).

+Experimental protocol description:

+For DE cells, H1 cells were seeded in E8 with BMP4 (5 ng/mL), Activin A (25 ng/mL), and CHIR99021 (1 μM) for the first two days, then withdraw CHIR99021 for the remaining period of differentiation.

 Let's read our data into R (GSE75748):

 ``` r